Questions & Answers

 About the Project

-Answer: The Project limits along Highway 401 extend from Steeles Avenue in Milton to 1.5 km west of the Halton-Wellington boundary (approximately 17 km), within the Town of Milton (Halton Region) and the Township of Puslinch (Wellington County).
+The Project limits along Highway 401 extend from Steeles Avenue in Milton to 1.5 km west of the Halton-Wellington boundary (approximately 17 km), within the Town of Milton (Halton Region) and the Township of Puslinch (Wellington County).

 The Study Area includes interchanges and roads and rail crossings over/under Highway 401 within the Project limits and the area required to complete environmental and engineering investigations for the Study.